kubeckaj/JKCS.py-Manual/docs/source/ClusterSubmission.rst

    JKCS3_run -p XTB -m “--opt --gfn 1” -loc JKCS4_collect XTB -loc
+   JKCS4_collect DFT_freq -gibbs -loc

 .. note::

-    It is completely fine to run some tests cluster login nodes BUT keep the tests very short (at maximum 1 or very few minutes) and you should also stay low with memory requirements.
+    It is completely fine to run some tests cluster login nodes BUT keep the tests very short (at maximum 1 or very few minutes), and you should also stay low with memory requirements.

 Submission arguments
 --------------------